EXPLOSIVE-FALCON/Global-View/README.md

 };

 Signup for an instagram API Developer Key.
-Make a file named instaKeys.jst and place in server/ Use the following format in file:
+Make a file named instaKeys.js and place in server/ Use the following format in file:

 module.exports = {